wp-plugins/dashboard-tweaks/readme.txt

 With the arrival of WordPress version 3.3 the WordPress Dashboard once again received an overhaul/makeover.
 The tweaks we have been using since 3.2 no longer cut it and that inspired me to develop this plugin for <strong>WordPress version 3.3 or higher</strong>.

 I have not included an options panel as this plugin is catered to developers and you are meant to play around with it.
 If you don't develop WordPress websites for clients, then most likely you won't have much use for this plugin and if you do, then be prepared to roll up your sleeves and get your hands dirty.

+If you try to install the plugin on any WordPress version lower than 3.3-beta4 it will die nicely and you will be taken back to the Dashboard.

 A list of the tweaks included in the Dashboard Tweaks plugin:<br />
 - change the WordPress logo in the top-left of the admin bar with a custom admin logo<br />